pscl4rke/ephemerun/README.md

 It is particularly good at running the tests multiple times using slightly different base images
 (e.g. to ensure compatibility with multiple platform versions).
-In the future it might be good for building artefacts too.
+It also has support for building artefacts in a container and downloading them out to the host system.

 It is especially helpful when combined with `make`.
 There is no good way to define a teardown recipe in a Makefile,